SAP-archive/pipeline-dsl/doc/user.md

 The secret with the specified name (in this case `MY_SECRET_IN_SECRET_STORE`) will be available as an environment variable with the same name and will be passed to the function as the parameter with the specified name (in this case `my_secret_arg`).

-In a local environment the secret values are taken from environment variables.
+In a local environment the secret values are taken from environment variables or read from the secret-manager (see command line arguments)

 ## Resources